Composable security of delegated quantum computation: Introduction

-In this paper, we define a composable framework for analyzing the security of delegated quantum computing, using the aforementioned AC framework~\cite{MR11,Mau11}.
+In this paper, we define a composable framework for analyzing the security of delegated quantum computing, using the aforementioned AC framework~\cite{MR11}.
 We model DQC in a generic way, which is independent of the computing requirements or universality of the protocol, and encompasses to the best of our knowledge all previous work on DQC.
 We then define composable blindness and composable verifiability in this framework.
 The security definitions are thus applicable to any DQC protocol fitting in our model.

-We study the relations between stand\-/alone security and composable security of DQC.
-We show that by strengthening the existing notion of stand\-/alone verifiability, we can close the gap between stand\-/alone and composable security of DQC.
-To do this we introduce the notion of \emph{independent} verifiability.
+We study the relations between local security criteria used in previous works \cite{Chi05,AS06,ABE10,BFK09,MF13,FK12,Mor14} and composable security of DQC.
+We show that by strengthening the existing notion of local\-/verifiability, we can close the gap between these local criteria and composable security of DQC.
+To do this we introduce the notion of \emph{independent} local\-/verifiability.
 Intuitively, this captures the idea that the acceptance probability of the client should not depend on the input or computation performed, but rather only on the activities of the (dishonest) server.
-We then show that any protocol satisfying two simple definitions, stand\-/alone blindness and stand\-/alone independent verifiability, are always composable (see \corref{cor:sa.comp} on \pref{cor:sa.comp} for the exact statement).
-This, for instance, implies that the protocol of Fitzsimons and Kashefi~\cite{FK12} provides composable blindness and verifiability.
+Our main theorem is as follows.